Kkobarii/blog/src/content/posts/how_i_learned_i_have_cancer.md

 I have to admit that I don't remember much from this period of hopeless waiting.
 I barely wrote anything in my diary back then, I have no photos, no evidence.
 I was sure then that I really only had a few years left to live.
 I slowly started to come to terms with it, in my eyes, there was no other option.
 I would love to elaborate on it a bit more, but I don't really know how.
 It all felt terribly unreal.

-# Diagnosis Day
+# Diagnosis day

 About a week and a half after the biopsy, a notification landed on my phone telling me to come to the hospital.
 It was an SMS written in Norwegian, it just stated the building we were supposed to go to, but no other clues.
 We went to several receptions, everyone sent us somewhere else.
-We passed the general reception on the ground floor, from there they sent us to another by a door that said "Chemoterapi," and finally, we made our way to the oncology.
+We passed the general reception on the ground floor, from there they sent us to another by a door that said "Kjemoterapi," and finally, we made our way to the oncology.
 When I checked in there and asked if I really had an appointment with a doctor there, the receptionist asked me, "Are you an oncology patient?"
 I just laughed and said I was there precisely to find out.
 But we still tried to maintain at least some optimism, maybe it's just a local necessity to talk to an oncology doctor to find out you don't actually have cancer.
 In hindsight, that was a truly naive hope.

 Once we were sitting in what seemed to be the correct waiting room, the doctor called me on the phone.
 From previous communication with the hospital, I was used to English, so I was really surprised when she started speaking Czech to me.
 I initially thought that by pure coincidence, my general practitioner from the Czech Republic was calling me, and I immediately started apologizing that I couldn't come for an examination now because I was in Norway.
 She just laughed and told me it was convenient because she was waiting for me right in the next room, also in Norway.
 So, I found out that my oncologist is Czech!